boboorjon/ctf/sql/employees/README.md

+CTF Challenge: Employee Portal SQL Injection
+Challenge Description
-application is a critical SQL injection vulnerability.
+Welcome to a modern Employee Management Portal.
+Hidden within the application is a critical SQL injection vulnerability.
 Your mission is to identify and exploit this weakness to uncover sensitive data and hidden secrets within the system.

 Difficulty Level: Easy
 Category: Web Exploitation - SQL Injection